 Somewhere in the west of Ireland, fortressed between crags and bare shrubs above the wild sea, a long driveway winds through brambles until it reaches a cottage.
 Inside the lamps are low and golden, and the heater is on, and past the sofa, in the kitchen, a grandmother kneads raisin dough by the sound of the weatherman.

 Somewhere in Shenandoah, the thick Appalachian forests where rivers run deep and mosquitoes bite deeper, three children shuck corn on a back porch, their feet brown from the day’s games on the driveway.
-The light hangs even over the clearing, sunrays gone behind a mountaintop, and the cicadas saw at their song in the trees.
+The light hangs, even, over the clearing, sunrays gone behind a mountaintop.
+The cicadas saw at their song in the trees.

 These are places I go in my mind.